thingsdb/ThingsDocs/v0/content/collection-api/return.md

 need to know the current `deep` value, the function [deep()](../../collection-api/deep) can be used.

 {{% notice warning %}}
-Be careful with using a high deep value, especially when circular references are made since this can result in returning a large amount of data.
+Be careful with using a deep value greater than one, especially when circular references are made since this can result in returning a large amount of data.
 {{% /notice %}}